gaborbernat/bernat-tech/content/posts/blanket-deterministic-threading/index.md

 blanket's API has three layers, each built on the one below.
 The high-level helpers handle common patterns in one call.
 When those don't fit, drop to the middle level for manual step-by-step control.
-The low level exposes raw transactions and signal-based waiting for cases that need surgical precision.
+The low level exposes raw transactions and signal-based waiting for cases that need more precision.

 ```mermaid
 flowchart LR